Wind-River/cloud-platform-deployment-manager/DEVELOPER.md

 #### ~/.cache directory

-Your home directory is a shared file system under /folk.
-Having the .cache directory in your folk directory can end up filling up the disk quota.
+Your home directory is a shared file system.
+If disk quotas are enabled due to limited space, the .cache directory could end up filling up your quota.
 Use a symbolic link instead.

 ```bash